ftrias/jyserver/README.md

 ```

 If a `main` function is given, it is executed.
 When it finishes, the server is
-terminate.
-If no `main` function is given, then the server enters an infinite
+terminated.
+If no `main` function is given, the server waits for requests in an
-loop.
+infinite loop.

 ### Lazy evaluation provides live data

 Statements are evaluated lazily by `self.js`.
 This means that they are executed
-only when they are resolve to an actual value, which can cause some statements
+only when they are resolved to an actual value, which can cause some statements
 to be evaluated out of order.
 For example, consider:

 ```python